An implication of the lack of direct access to the past concerns the testability of historical hypotheses.

 The historian cannot perform experiments on his work like the scientist in a laboratory.
 And if this is the case, then how can the historian test his theories?
 One may, however, argue that even the historian’s hypotheses are testable through examining logical consistency and their ability to explain historical evidence.
 We argue that the supposed lack of the historian’s direct access to the data is not a stumbling block for testing truth in history and gaining an accurate knowledge of the past.

-The key question involves how to actually apply this test in history.
-It may be the case that the historian applies such a test in a similar way as does the scientist.
-For example, there seems to be congruency between a model, the hypothetico-deductive model, that one adopts in the sciences that may do well in the historical sphere.
-This model formulates a hypothesis in a form that could conceivably be falsified by a test on observable data (1).
-Thus, the scientist invents a hypothesis to provide an explanation of the available facts and then infers from the hypothesis specific conditions that would either confirm or disprove the hypothesis.
+It may be that the historian tests a hypothesis in a similar manner to a scientist.
+For example, there seems to be congruency between a model, the hypothetico-deductive model, that one adopts in the sciences that can also apply to the historical domain.
+This model formulates a hypothesis in a manner that could conceivably be falsified by a test on observable data (1).
+The scientist produces a hypothesis to explain available facts and then infers from the hypothesis specific conditions that would either confirm or disprove the hypothesis.

 1. Thomas, B. 1993.
 The Philosophy Behind Physics. p.
 86

 2. Collingwood, R. 1956.
 The Idea of History. p.
 246.

 3. Debbins, W. “Introduction” in Essays in the Philosophy of History. p. xiv.

 4. Gilbert Herman quoted by The Information Philosopher.
 Available.

 5. McCullagh, B. 1984.
 Justifying Historical Descriptions. p.
 19.